HealthSamurai/documentation/modules-1/aidbox-forms/aidbox-ui-builder-alpha/form-creation/how-to.md

 To populate a form we should:

-1. setup a form to be able to get patient's observations
+1. setup a form to be able to get patient's observations (design time)
-2. provide patient's reference to population operation.
+2. provide patient's reference to population operation.  (usage time)

-### Form Setup
+### Form Setup (design time)

 Assume that we have:
 - Form with `body weight` and `body height` items